iDE Global

 The Sky latrine: Increasing access to climate resilient latrines in seasonally flooded environments of rural Cambodia.

+For many families living in seasonally flooded communities, the Sky Latrine is more than just a toilet; it provides them with dignity and safety.
 Ms. Chou Eam, a 65 year old grandmother and resident of Kampong Khleang commune, is the proud owner of a Sky Latrine.
-She shares her household with her adult children and grandchildren, and lost her eyesight two years ago.
-Before the Sky Latrine, she would rely on her children or grandchildren to help her on a boat, to then relieve herself at a nearby forest, which was a daily challenge.
-“During the flood, I had nowhere to go to relieve myself.
-My child had a boat on standby for me.
-At night, my child would help me get to the boat so I could relieve myself there.
-Now, with the Sky Latrine, it's much easier – I no longer need to ask for someone to accompany me or worry they will grow tired of me.”
-The Sky Latrine has revolutionized sanitation in Cambodia’s flood zones by ensuring that communities who are systemically marginalized have access to toilets within or nearby their households.
+She lost her eyesight two years ago and before the Sky Latrine, would rely on her family members to help her on a boat to then relieve herself at a nearby forest, which was a daily challenge.
+“Now with the Sky Latrine, it’s much easier – I no longer need to ask for someone to accompany me or worry they will grow tired of me.”
+Learn more about the iDE-designed Sky Latrinehereand how it has transformed the lives of rural Cambodians like Ms. Chou Eam.

 July2024 Cam Chhou Em And Children Crwash Photo By Kimlong Meng 0895